-Mower blades and mower drive belt should come to a complete stop within five seconds after electric PTO switch is turned off.
+Mower blades and mower drive belt should come to a complete stop within five (5) seconds after electric PTO switch is turned off.

-- 1. With parking brake engaged, PTO disengaged and an operator in the seat, start the engine engine. - Have an assistant observe the mower drive belt through the open end of the left-hand arbor cover.
+- 1. With parking brake engaged, PTO disengaged and an operator in the seat, start the engine engine. - Look down through the gap between the left side of the floor and frame rail and observe the PTO drive belt.
 Engage the PTO and wait several seconds.
-Disengage the PTO and check the amount of time it takes for the mower drive belt to stop. - 3.
-If the mower drive belt does not stop within five seconds, perform the PTO Clutch Adjustment.
-If the belt still does not stop within 5 seconds, see your dealer.
+Disengage the PTO and check the amount of time it takes for the mower drive belt to stop. - If the mower drive belt does not stop within five (5) seconds, perform the PTO Clutch Adjustment.
+If the belt still does not stop within five (5) seconds, see your dealer.